-UMass Lowell plans to return to full on-campus operations for the Fall 2021 semester, including increasing the number of residential students.
+UMass Lowell plans to return to full on-campus operations for the Fall 2021 semester.
 With vaccinations accelerating nationwide and multiple semesters of COVID-19 lessons learned and effectively implemented behind us, we are confident in our ability to create a safe, social and interpersonal living and learning experience for all our students on campus.

-Consistent with the growing consensus of colleges and universities across the country, UMass Lowell will require all students to be fully vaccinated against COVID-19 prior to the beginning of the fall semester to live, learn or visit any UMass Lowell campus or property.
+Based on anticipated additional state and federal public health guidelines as well as vaccine availability at vaccination sites across Massachusetts and throughout the country, UMass Lowell is adding the COVID-19 Vaccine to the existing list of required vaccination for enrolled students.
+UMass Lowell is requiring all students to be fully vaccinated against COVID-19 prior to the beginning of the fall semester to live, learn or visit any UMass Lowell campus or property.
 According to the CDC, fully vaccinated is two weeks after the second dose of a two-dose series or single-dose vaccine.

-At this time, faculty and staff are strongly encouraged to obtain full vaccination as soon as possible and a recent survey indicated that nearly 90% of employees planned to do so by the beginning of fall semester.
+At this time, faculty and staff are expected to obtain full vaccination as soon as possible and a recent survey indicated that nearly 90% of employees planned to do so by the beginning of fall semester.

-Unvaccinated individuals may be expected to participate in additional public health measures, such as regular asymptomatic surveillance testing, and other measures consistent with the current vaccine exemption policy to help ensure the health of the campus community.
+Unvaccinated individuals will be expected to participate in additional public health measures, such as wearing a face covering and other measures consistent with the current vaccine exemption policy, to help ensure the health of the campus community.

 There are numerous vaccination options across the country, including through your personal care provider.
 If you live, work or study in Massachusetts, you can use the MassVaxFinder to find a convenient location.
 Once you have been vaccinated, do not forget to register for the VaxMillions Giveaway to qualify for $1 million or scholarship.
 The campus will be announcing additional giveaways for students who upload their vaccine cards to the Student Health Portal.